antoine-royer/WikiBot/README.md

 WikiBot is a discord bot who can do several things like make a wikipedia research, translate a text or discuss with you.

-The last version was released on the 31 of July 2020.
+The last version was released on the 22 of August 2020.

 ### License